rie-lisondra/Lisondra-MarjorieMae_LW3_Custom_Image_Plant_Classifier/README.md

 ### 1. What signs indicated overfitting in your first model?
  <div align="justify">
+   The first model overfitted since the training accuracy was almost 100%, but the validation accuracy was lower, about 95 to 96 percent.
+Also, the validation loss began to rise while the training loss kept going down.
+This means the model was memorizing the training data instead of learning to generalize to new data.
   </div>

 ### 2. How did data augmentation affect validation accuracy?
  <div align="justify">
+   After using data augmentation, the validation accuracy became more stable and closer to the training accuracy.
+Rather than having a big gap, both accuracies improved steadily and stayed close.
+This means the model generalized better and worked more consistently on new data.
   </div>

 ## Model Improvement

 ### 3. What is the purpose of dropout layers?
  <div align="justify">
+   Dropout layers help stop overfitting by randomly turning off some neurons during training.
+This makes the model learn more general patterns instead of depending too much on specific features.
+As a result, the model becomes stronger and works better with new data.
   </div>

 ### 4. Why does data augmentation improve generalization?
  <div align="justify">
+   Data augmentation helps models generalize better by making variations of existing images, like flipping, rotating, or zooming them.
+This adds diversity to the dataset without needing new data.
+Because of this, the model can recognize objects in different situations and works better with real-world images.
   </div>

 ## Performance Comparison

 ### 5. Compare accuracy before and after improvements.
  <div align="justify">
+   Before improvements, the model had nearly 100% training accuracy but lower validation accuracy (~95–96%), indicating overfitting.
+After data augmentation and enhancements, training and validation accuracy aligned around 85–90%, reflecting more balanced and reliable performance.
   </div>

 ### 6. Which technique contributed most to improvement?
  <div align="justify">
+   Data augmentation was the biggest factor in the improvement.
+By increasing data variability, it helped reduce overfitting and allowed the model to generalize better.
+This led to more stable validation accuracy and better overall performance.
   </div>

 ## Deployment & Application

 ### 7. Why is saving the model important?
  <div align="justify">
+   Saving the model is important because it lets you reuse the trained model without having to train it again.
+It keeps the learned patterns, weights, and structure so you can load the model later for making predictions, continuing training, or using it in applications.
   </div>

 ### 8. How can this model be deployed in a real-world system?
  <div align="justify">
+   The model can be deployed in a real-world system by integrating it into a mobile or web application.
+For example, users can upload or capture an image, and the system will classify it using the trained model.
+This can be done using tools like TensorFlow Lite for mobile apps or TensorFlow.js for web applications, enabling real-time image classification.
   </div>